 Methane potential production rates were positively correlated with the quantity of bulk and dissolved OM, both of which were greatest in the riverine zone.
 This relationship likely reflects greater substrate availability for methanogens in organic rich environments; it is consistent with reports of correlation between DOC concentration and diffusive CH4 fluxes from northern lake and ponds (Wik et al. 2016), and correlation between dissolved CH4 and DOC concentrations in a eutrophic lake in China (Zhou et al. 2018).
 Both Duc et al. (2010) and our study found a negative correlation between sediment organic carbon (%) and CH4 production, and water content and CH4 production; however Duc and colleagues (2010) report that lower %OC (and high CH4 production) corresponded with algal C:N sediment signatures, while sediment from Harsha Lake showed the opposite pattern.

 The relationship between carbon source and CH4 potential production rates was different between the solid and dissolved fraction of OM.
 In the dissolved portion of carbon, potential production rates were positively correlated with BIX, an indicator of OMaq, which is consistent with several reports that algal biomass is a labile carbon source readily utilized by methanogens (Schwarz et al. 2008, West et al. 2012, Duc et al. 2010, Grasset et al. 2018).
 The CH4 rates were also negatively correlated with HIX and SUVA254, indices that represent humified and aromatic DOM.
-This contrasts a recent study that found a positive relationship between dissolved CH4 and aromatic DOM and fluorescence indicative of humic-rich DOM (Zhou et al. 2018).
 In the bulk sediment in our study, the estimated proportion of OMaq was negatively correlated to potential production rates.
 This relationship was driven by the high CH4 production rates and relatively low proportion of autochthonous material in the riverine zone sediment.

 There are several potential explanations for these seemingly contradictory results: